SadowskiAJ/LBANet/README.md

 * `D1` on 31/05/22 (wind buckling dataset `n = 380`): https://figshare.com/s/1a73da31fce9b9a29dd3

 # `LBANet` trained network in the `.pt` `PyTorch` format
-Two trained `LBANet` networks are offered for download from:https://figshare.com/s/9cec97bdbfe0021c44d0
+Two trained `LBANet` networks are offered for download under a CC BY 4.0 license from: https://figshare.com/s/9cec97bdbfe0021c44d0
 * One trained on the `D0` basic dataset (probabilistically enhanced to `n = 25,726`).
 Max classification accuracy achieved during training was 99.74%, and that on the non-enhanced `D0` and `D1` are 99.44% and 44.21% respectively, overall 97.92%.
 * One trained on both the enhanced `D0` and non-enhanced `D1` datasets (`n = 26,106`).
 Max classification accuracy achieved during traning was 99.75%, and that on the non-enhanced `D0` and `D1` are 99.81% and 95.26% respectively, overall 99.69%.